Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 If the seam is gone and the transition already looks soft, keep going only if you still see harsh bands.
 Extra folding after that point can warm the clay too much and start smearing the fade, especially on pink-and-white or yellow-and-pink palettes where muddiness shows fast.

-If you are making earrings, cut both pieces from the same finished blend sheet before the clay warms up again.
+If you are making earrings, cut both pieces from the same finished blend slab before the clay warms up again.

 This is what keeps the pair consistent.
 On arches, the left and right fade can mirror each other.
 On popsicles, both bars can carry the same pink-to-cream transition before you add the bite mark, stick, or sprinkle colors.

-Clay Blade Set makes it easier to square the sheet and trim clean notches without dragging the gradient.
+Clay Blade Set makes it easier to square the slab and trim clean notches without dragging the gradient.

 Add Surface Details After The Blend